Assassination Attempt

 Jasher 29:34-41

-And Esau took all the silver and gold which Eliphaz had taken from Jacob and he put them by in his house.
+Esau took all the silver and gold that Eliphaz had taken from Jacob and stored it in his house.

 Falling Action